Homeowners Association (HOA) Manager’s Role

 - The manager does not set policy.
 If you disagree with a policy or rule, you’ll get better results sending a letter or email to the board than arguing with the manager.

 - The manager has a board range of experience, but he or she is not a consultant to the residents.
 Neither is he or she an engineer, architect, attorney, or accountant.
 The managers may offer opinions, but do not expect technical advice in areas where he or she is not qualified.

-- Although the manager is a great resource to the association, he or she is not available 24/7, except for emergencies.
-Getting lock out of your home may be an emergency to you, it is not an association emergency.
-An association emergency is defined as a threat to life or property.
+- Although the manager is a great resource to the HOA, he or she is not available 24/7, except for emergencies.
+Getting lock out of your home may be an emergency to you, it is not an HOA emergency.
+An HOA emergency is defined as a threat to life or property.